Le-w-is/Le-w-is/README.md

 I am training as a Software Engineer at School of code which is a team orientated intensive learning programm.

 This has focused on pair-programming in an Agile way, It's been an intense and enjoyable journey.
 Every monday we've teamed up with a new pair for the week to learn together and tackle projects on hackathon fridays.
-We've had great workshops and guest lectures covering everything from Javascript Quirks and Cypress testing to AWS cloud services.
+We've had great workshops and guest lectures covering everything from Javascript quirks and Cypress testing to AWS cloud services.

 ## 🛠 The Toolkit